Causal inference with recurrent and competing events: Identification of the causal estimands

 We assume that the possibility of experiencing more than one recurrent event during a single interval becomes negligible, i.e. $\Delta Y_j\in\{0,1\}$, for fine discretizations.
-Thus, for small $\Delta t$, Eq.~\ref{eq:discrete_correspondence_expectation} is closely related to
+Thus, for small $\Delta t$, (\ref{eq:discrete_correspondence_expectation}) is closely related to

-We show in Appendix~\ref{sec:app_correspondence_censoring} that when the random variables in Eq.~\ref{eq:discrete_independent_censoring} are generated under an FFRCISTG model, and when consistency (Eq.~\ref{eq:consistency_total_effect}) and faithfulness hold, then exchangeability with respect to censoring (Eq.~\ref{eq:exchangeability_total_ii}) is implied by Eq.~\ref{eq:discrete_independent_censoring}.
+We show in Appendix~\ref{sec:app_correspondence_censoring} that when the random variables in (\ref{eq:discrete_independent_censoring}) are generated under an FFRCISTG model, and when consistency (\ref{eq:consistency_total_effect}) and faithfulness hold, then exchangeability with respect to censoring (\ref{eq:exchangeability_total_ii}) is implied by (\ref{eq:discrete_independent_censoring}).
 In plain English, this result states that a discrete time analog of the independent censoring assumption implies the absence of backdoor paths between $C_i^{a,\overline{c}=0}$ and $Y_{j}^{a,\overline{c}=0}$ for all $i\leq j$ in Fig.~\ref{fig:total_effect}.
-However, the reverse implication does not follow, as effects of $C_i$ on future $\Delta Y_j$ (i.e. the presence of a path $C_i\rightarrow \Delta Y_j$ for $i\leq j$ in a DAG) violates Eq.~\ref{eq:discrete_independent_censoring} without violating Eq.~\ref{eq:exchangeability_total_ii}.
-The path $C_i\rightarrow \Delta Y_j$ for $i\leq j$ could represent the presence of concomitant care which affects the recurrent outcome, and the consequences of such a path for the interpretation of discrete versus continuous-time estimands are clarified in Sec.~\ref{sec:diff_interpretation}.
+However, the reverse implication does not follow, as effects of $C_i$ on future $\Delta Y_j$ (i.e. the presence of a path $C_i\rightarrow \Delta Y_j$ for $i\leq j$ in a DAG) violates (\ref{eq:discrete_independent_censoring}) without violating (\ref{eq:exchangeability_total_ii}).
+The path $C_i\rightarrow \Delta Y_j$ for $i\leq j$ could represent the presence of concomitant care which affects the recurrent outcome, and the consequences of such a path for the interpretation of discrete versus continuous time estimands are clarified in Sec.~\ref{sec:diff_interpretation}.
 A similar correspondence of identification conditions exists for the competing event~\citep{robins_correcting_2000}, and is stated in Appendix~\ref{sec:app_correspondence_censoring}.